MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Multiprotocol Label Switching (MPLS).md

 # What is Multiprotocol Label Switching (MPLS)?
 - Multiprotocol Label Switching, or MPLS, is a [[data]]-carrying technique for high-performance telecommunications networks.
-- MPLS directs [[data]] from one network node to the next based on short path labels rather than long network addresses, avoiding complex lookups in a routing table.
+- MPLS directs [[data]] from one network node to the next based on short path labels rather than long network addresses, avoiding complex lookups in a [[routing]] table.
-- It integrates the performance and traffic-management capabilities of [[data]] link Layer 2 with the scalability and flexibility of network Layer 3 routing.
+- It integrates the performance and traffic-management capabilities of [[data]] link Layer 2 with the scalability and flexibility of network Layer 3 [[routing]].

 # How MPLS Works
 - In MPLS networks, [[data]] packets are assigned labels.